eparey/pesci/wiki/Input-Files.md

 Could be from biomart
 Could be from broccoli or orthofinder (give file names)

 ### Single-cell expression data

-Different accepted input formats, and can be different for each of the two study species
+In this section, we describe the different accepted input formats and how they can be generated from a Seurat Object.

 > [!TIP]
 > To the exception of scanpy's .h5ad, all input files (single-cell data, orthology file, cell-to-cluster files) can be compressed in .gz or .gz2: whether compressed or uncompressed these will be successfully loaded by pesci.

-Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

 **1. Sparse count matrix and cell to cluster annotation table**